Skip to the main content.

 1 min read

-What to Expect During your 3D Building Scan
+What to Expect During Your 3D Building Scan

-What to Expect During your 3D Building Scan
+What to Expect During Your 3D Building Scan

 Today, more and more professionals in the architecture, engineering and construction industries are turning to 3D reality capture for comprehensive building documentation.
 If you’ve never seen one of these scans performed, it may sound like a complicated, time-consuming process.
 In reality, nothing could be further from the truth.

-3D scanning for building interior documentation is an efficient, cost-effective and non-intrusive alternative to traditional documentation methods.
+3D scanning for building interior documentation is an efficient, cost-effective, and non-intrusive alternative to traditional documentation methods.
 Here’s what you can expect during your first building scan.

 WHAT EQUIPMENT IS USED?